piku235/JungiThemeBundle/Resources/doc/installation.md

 in_memory | InMemoryThemeResolver
 session | SessionThemeResolver

-##### Cookie
+##### CookieThemeResolver

-Cookie theme resolver takes only one argument which is of array type and it's responsible for cookie options.
+The CookieThemeResolver uses cookies for holding the theme name.
+It takes only one argument which is of array type and it's responsible for standard cookie options.

 ```yaml
 # app/config/config.yml